unirgy/convertm1m2/README.md

 ## Background

-Magento 2 Merchant Stable is right around the corner, and there's a growing urgency for extension developers to convert their existing Magento 1.x extensions to Magento 2.0.

-We can't wait until the last minute, because while we don't know how much it will take us to convert, we do know it will take long time.

 The purpose of this script is to automate as much as possible the initial conversion of a Magento 1 extension, and allow developers to have more time for tasks that can not be automated, such as: